ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/build-and-install.md

 ---
-title: Install Snort 3 and dependencies
+title: Install Snort 3 and its Dependencies
 weight: 2

 ### FIXED, DO NOT MODIFY